Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Olga Rocheeva was sourced on GitHub and built upon to work with Perfect Parking.
 (Rocheeva, 2018)

-To setup a client, an administrator must mark out the spaces in an image of the video field before running the client application.
+## ParkingLot by Rocheeva

+The project ParkingLot preforms various pre-processing techniques on an image such grey-scaling and blurring to reduce noise to improve the accuracy of the object detection to identify if vehicles are present or not in the designated parking spaces.
+The programme overlays the designated parking spaces onto the video, initialising them as available or occupied depending on the presence of cars.
+The code can identify when a car is present in a location by analyzing the average pixel intensity within the marked area and comparing it to a threshold value.
-To determine whether a car is present in the spot, the client python file motion_detector.py checks the average pixel intensity within the parking spots and comparing it to a threshold value.
-A location is regarded as available if the average intensity is below the threshold value and seen as occupied if it is above.
+A location is regarded as available if the average intensity is below the threshold value and seen as occupied if it is above the threshold.

+### Determining a parking space's status

+The function detectmotion() in motion_detector.py is responsible for determining if the status of parking spaces.

+### A quick note on source code quality

+The function detectmotion() has Cognitive Complexity value of 33 well above the allowed 15 according to sonarlint and refactoring the function is recommended.
+Also, the code seems to lack a consistent intuitive naming convention coupled with a sever lack of much needed comments.

+### How a parking space status is determined

+As best as far as this author can figure; the following sections of detect motion are responsible for determining the average pixel insanity of a marked location (coordinates).

 1\. def detect_motion(self):